jrmurad/bazel-sandbox/README.md

 1. prove grpc-web works in production
 1. prove that a create-react-app project can use bazel-built npm package within monorepo
-1. jest
-1. storyshots (html and image)
+1. image storyshots through docker

 ### Should Have